 Humans love a deal—it’s in our genetic code.
 Sales trigger our brains to release dopamine with hints of exclusivity on Black Friday sales copy: Discount, Sale, Deal, 50% off, Buy 1-Get-1 Free.
 These offers override our rational side and spark the reward circuits in our brain.

-Should B2B Companies Sell on Black Friday & Cyber Monday?
+Should B2B Companies Sell on Black Friday and Cyber Monday?

 Still, some B2B areas are better than others for Black Friday sales, and B2B companies need to think about this before investing their resources into a marketing campaign.
 Let’s go through a few examples of the companies that fit and the ones that don’t.